Defining “radicalism” to better combat it

 From a legal standpoint, German political parties are associations of a special category whose purpose is to “protect the liberal and democratic basic order.”

-In addition to this article, parties are subject to the law of July 24, 1967.
-The 1967 law addresses the Court’s concerns and ensures that parties comply with Article 21, particularly paragraph 2: “Parties which, based on their objectives or the conduct of their members, seek to undermine the free and democratic basic order, to overthrow it, or to jeopardize the existence of the Federal Republic of Germany are unconstitutional.
+In addition to this article, political parties are subject to the law of July 24, 1967.
+The 1967 law addresses the Court’s concerns and ensures that political parties comply with Article 21, particularly paragraph 2: “Parties which, based on their objectives or the conduct of their members, seek to undermine the free and democratic basic order, to overthrow it, or to jeopardize the existence of the Federal Republic of Germany are unconstitutional.
 The Federal Constitutional Court rules on the question of unconstitutionality.”
-It is up to the Court to clarify, through its case law, what is meant by “free and democratic basic order.”
-In 2017, it thus rejected the request to dissolve the National Democratic Party of Germany (NPD) on the grounds that its capacity for action did not allow it to undermine the constitutional order.
+It is up to the Court to clarify, in accordance with its case law, what is meant by “free and democratic basic order.”
+In 2017, for example, it rejected the request to dissolve the National Democratic Party of Germany (NPD) on the grounds that the party’s capacity for action was insufficient to undermine the constitutional order.

 These debates are also taking place at the European level;